okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 ```

 ### Configure network
-You can choose to test on mainnet.
+You can choose to test on mainnet or local testnet.
 #### OKTC Mainnet
 Mainnet does not need to set up nodes; you can directly access RPC node services provided by OKTC for developing OKTC wasm contracts.
 If you need to build your own test network node, please refer to [mainnnet node set up](/dev/quick-start/join-oktc-mainnet).